Luko22/WGRover/README.md

 # WGExplorer
- Imagine NASA's Mars Explorer... but not at all like NASA and inteded for my WG.
+ Imagine NASA's Mars Explorer... but not at all like NASA's and in my WG